martinsam/cozy-dev-docs/source/clientsideapp.md

 ### Going further

 I think my role is complete.
-You now have the technical tool to develop "clientside" apps with angularjs on Cozy.
+You now have the technical tool to develop client-side apps with angularjs on Cozy.
 You can also acquire more skills on angularjs by googling it and seeing the enormous amount of tutorials on it.
 The challenge now will be to understand and meet the needs of a random Cozy user.
 What new service can you offer this user, in order to simplify the managing of his or her data?
 You now know how to synchronise data from the different applications, so you'll need to go further and imagine what you can do with this knowledge.

 When your application is going to be able to change the life of all the Cozy users, you can add it on [cozy-registry](https://github.com/cozy/cozy-registry) by making a pull request.